uw-cheme486/uw-cheme486.github.io/grading.md

 3. Unexpected hurdles encountered and potential resolutions.
 4. Short-term (what to accomplish by next week) and long-term plans (tasks saved for later)

+Students are not obligated to use Gantt charts for project management, but they must have a formal platform to allocate tasks and keep track of milestones (e.g. KanBan boards and GitHub issues from last quarter).
+There is some really cool software with a free version over at [TeamGantt](https://www.teamgantt.com/) that even interfaces with Slack, or you could go the traditional Excel spreadsheet route.
+There are some cool tools over at [Office Timeline](https://www.officetimeline.com/make-gantt-chart/excel#tutorial-auto) that you could consider using.

 ## Safety Moments

 Individual students will present on Safety Moment each day in lecture and in each quiz section.
-Students can sign up [here]().
+Students can sign up [here](https://docs.google.com/spreadsheets/d/1xMZrunPzMAjKA5XZ0oxcciD0_SN-1uZWSY5xc4Dmk_E/edit?usp=sharing).

 A Safety Moment is a quick two-minute presentation on some aspect of safety in the context of design.
 This is largely open-ended, but potential topics may be drawn from the provided "AIChE Ammonia Safety Symposium: 50 Years of Shared Experiences", Safety Data Sheets, the SAChE website, or Chapter 26 of Turton.

+## Literature Review

+In order to help get you familiar with some of the literature provided to you in the problem statement, each team will provide a 5-7 minute review of one of the provided documents.
+Please don’t select documents that have already been chosen by another group.
+Presentations will take place in class on Friday April 10 and Monday April 13.
+Students can sign up [here](https://docs.google.com/spreadsheets/d/1xMZrunPzMAjKA5XZ0oxcciD0_SN-1uZWSY5xc4Dmk_E/edit?usp=sharing).

+Not everyone in the team has to present, but should be involved in the literature search.
+Things to include are:

+* What is the venue/format of the document (encyclopedia entry, journal article, commercial website, etc)
+* What particular aspect of design does this source address?
+(Separations, reactions, safety, risk, economics, etc)
+* What are the major findings?
+What parts are useful for addressing the problem statement?

 ## Late Work